Skip to content

 Section titled “Creating Agentic Workflows with an AI Chatbot”

-If you prefer to use an AI chatbot to author agentic workflow, you can use the agentic-chat instructions with any conversational AI application to create clear, actionable task descriptions.
-Use the button below to copy the full instructions: .
+If you prefer to use an AI chatbot to author agentic workflows, use the agentic-chat instructions with any conversational AI application.

 When creating agentic workflows using speech-to-text (dictation), you may encounter terminology mismatches and formatting issues common to voice recognition systems.
 To help correct these issues, use the dictation instructions prompt or .